paolodellorti/JS-Advanced/README.md

 I've started to create and use classes and methods, to fetch and manage datas from servers.
 <br>
 But most important, I've started to understand how to set up a work environment:
-- setting up Node.js
+- setting up Node.js;
-- installing dependencies like Webpack
+- installing dependencies like Webpack;
-- setting up Webpack and its loaders and plugin
+- setting up Webpack and its loaders and plugin;
-- divide development mode and production mode
+- divide development mode and production mode;
-- get API keys from the services i needed
+- get API keys from the services i needed;
-- working with environmental variables to hide api keys
+- working with environmental variables to hide API keys;
-- deploy it on Netlify with serverless (lambda) functions
+- deploy on Netlify with serverless (lambda) functions.

 ---